Doing this may make you more approachable

 “People who are willing to acknowledge they are unsure generally have more credibility with others who interact with them,” says Dr. Kevin Krippner, clinical psychologist with Advocate Medical Group on staff at Advocate BroMenn Medical Center in Bloomington-Normal, Ill.
 “Persons with a ‘know-it-all’ attitude are respected less, as they are perceived as being too biased on a subject.”

-A study at Duke University found that admitting that you don’t know, or having “intellectual humility,” can be a valuable trait.
-Intellectual humility is the awareness that one’s beliefs may be wrong.
-When someone has intellectual humility, they are more likely to be open-minded rather than being a know-it-all or arrogant, as some might say.
+A study at Duke University found that admitting that you don’t know can be a valuable trait.
+It’s called intellectual humility — the awareness that your beliefs may be wrong.
 Researchers found that intellectual humility increases a person’s tolerance for others and helps them make better decisions.

-Dr. Krippner suggests that acknowledging a lack of information can make one seem more approachable.
+Dr. Krippner suggests that humility can make one seem more approachable.

 “There are stereotypes about conservatives and religiously conservative people being less intellectually humble about their beliefs,” said Leary in a university news release.
 “We didn’t find a shred of evidence to support that.”